ifrost/afterwriting-labs/docs/clients.md

     My name is Bond, James Bond.

-The simplest way of using snippets is to just define corresponding text:
+The simplest way of using snippets is by defining corresponding text:

     "snippets": {
 	"protagonist": "Bond",
-			"antagonist": "Dr. Julius No",
+	"antagonist": "Dr. Julius No"
     }

 To use your snippet in the script just simply put a $ sign before it.
 There are three ways of injecting a snippet: